 Exercise 3.2

 As a general rule, it is best to read 1:1 relationships between tables before 1:many.
 To illustrate this point, we are going to join the PERSON, PERSON_ALIAS, and ENCOUNTER tables.
-The PERSON_ALIAS table hold all person level aliases (CPI, MRN, SSN etc).
+The PERSON_ALIAS table holds all person level aliases (CPI, MRN, SSN etc).

 A person has more than one alias, but in our example, we are going to limit the alias to only a Social Security Number (SSN).
 Since a patient only ever has one SSN, the PERSON:PERSON_ALIAS is a 1:1 relationship, while the PERSON:ENCOUNTER relationship is a 1:many.